openshift/enhancements/enhancements/storage/csi-vsphere-operator.md

 - There are any vCenter related errors (connection refused, 503 errors or permission denied)

 In case operator is marked as un-upgradeable for some reason - detailed information will be added to `ClusterCSIDriver` object and an appropriate metric will be emitted.
+It should be noted that even though cluster is marked as un-upgradeable, cluster is still fully available and `Available=True` will be set for all cluster objects and cluster can still be upgraded between z-stream versions but upgrades to minor versions (such as `4.11`) will be blocked.

 ##### Hardware and vCenter version handling

 When vSphere CSI operator starts, using credentials provided by cluster-storage-operator, it will first verifiy vCenter version and HW version of VMs.
-If vCenter version is not 6.7u3 or greater and HW version is not 15 or greater on all VMs and this is a fresh install(i.e there is no `CSIDriver` object already installed by this operator) - it will stop installation of vSphere CSI driver operator and periodically retry with exponential backoff.
+If vCenter version is not >= 6.7u3 or HW version is not 15 or greater on all VMs and this is a fresh install(i.e there is no `CSIDriver` object already installed by this operator) - it will stop installation of vSphere CSI driver operator and periodically retry with exponential backoff.

-Since vsphere-problem-detector is going to mark cluster as un-upgradeable anyways, vsphere-csi-driver-operator need not add the same condition again.
+Since vsphere-problem-detector also runs similar checks in 4.10 - our plan is to move those checks to CSI driver operator and if those checks fail mark cluster as un-upgradeable.
+In 4.11 we are considering removal of vsphere-problem-detector altogether and brining all checks in CSI driver operator.

 However, if additional VMs are added later into the cluster and they do not have HW version 15 or greater, Operator will mark itself as `degraded` and nodes which don't have right HW version will have annotation `vsphere.driver.status.csi.openshift.io: degraded` added to them.
 The vSphere CSI